aviel08/devart-template/project_posts/2014-03-18-Interaction.md

-The succession of both users interaction is decribed as "A" and "B."
+The succession of both users' interaction is described as "A" and "B."

 ![Interaction](../project_images/interaction.jpg?raw=true "Interaction")